wolverkz/restAPI/README.md

 * [Docker Compose](https://docs.docker.com/compose/): Tool for managing multi-container Docker applications.
 * [Postman](https://www.postman.com/): API development and testing collaboration platform.

+## Tested Environment
+***This project has been tested and confirmed to work on an Ubuntu Server inside Virtual Machine (VM).***

+Please ensure you are using a similar environment for optimal compatibility.

 ## Installation and Setup
 1. Clone the repository: `git clone https://github.com/wolverkz/restAPI.git`
 2. Change directory: `cd restAPI/newsweb/`